Anna210913/Day14-Higher-Lower-game-project/README.md

 - You choose who you think has more followers
 - A function checks your answer and returns True/False
 - If you’re correct, a new round starts with one account carried forward
-- If you're wrong — game over!
+- If you're wrong, then womp womp game over!